aseetharam/rcac-bioinformatics/docs/r-packages.md

 ```

+### 3. Add the library path

-### 3. To ensure R knows about your custom library, add the following line to your ~/.Renviron file:
+To ensure R knows about your custom library, add the following line to your ~/.Renviron file:

 ```bash
 echo 'R_LIBS_USER=~/local/r_packages' >> ~/.Renviron
 ```

+### 4. Testing

-### 4. Test the installation:
+Test the installation:

 ```bash
 ml purge